lohitpt252003/DATA/scripts/README.md

 # Problem Data Validation Scripts

 This directory contains scripts for validating the problem data in this repository.

 ## Main Validator

 The `main_validator.py` script is the primary script for validating a problem.
-It runs a complete suite of tests for a given `problem_id` to ensure that the problem's data is well-formed and complete.
-This includes validating individual markdown files (description, input, output, constraints, notes, header) within the problem's `details` directory, ensuring correct LaTeX syntax for mathematical expressions (rendered with KaTeX), as well as running the provided solutions against both the main test cases and sample test cases.

-The validator will run the tests sequentially and will exit immediately if any test fails, printing a clear message indicating which test failed.
+It orchestrates the validation process by calling two specialized validators: the `problem_statement_validator.py` and the `solution_validator.py`.

 ### Usage